 - Friday, April 7th, 9:00-12:30: Text mining

-- Martin Jaggi (Ecole Polytechnique Fédérale de Lausanne, web)
+- Martin Jaggi (Ecole Polytechnique Fédérale de Lausanne, web): From Word Vectors to Sentence Representations

-- Benjamin Piwowarski (CNRS – Université Pierre et Marie Curie, web)
+- Benjamin Piwowarski (CNRS – Université Pierre et Marie Curie, web): Novelties and limits of neural approaches for information access

 - Xavier Tannier (Université Paris Sud, web): NLP-driven Data Journalism: Event-based Extraction and Aggregation of International Alliances Relations